FC Sakhalin Yuzhno-Sakhalinsk: History

 The club won the East zone of the Russian Professional Football League in the 2017–18 season, but did not apply for the license to the second-level Russian National Football League for 2018–19, refusing the promotion due to lack of financing.
 The same situation repeated in the 2018–19 season.

+The club was liquidated at the end of 2024 due to lack of financing.